Illinois Compiled Statutes

 (3) any burial society organized under Article

-XIX of this Code, any fraternal benefit society organized under Article XVII of this Code, any mutual benefit association organized under Article XVIII of this Code, and any foreign fraternal benefit society licensed under Article VI of this Code or a fraternal benefit society;
+XIX of this Code, any fraternal benefit society organized under Article XVII of this Code, any mutual benefit association organized under Article XVIII of this Code, and any foreign fraternal benefit society licensed under Article VI of this Code;

 (4) a mandatory State pooling plan;

 (5) a mutual assessment company or other person that

 operates on an assessment basis;